viraj-s15/stock-trend-analysis/README.md

 The output of this notebook must be ran thorugh the `notebooks/model.ipynb`.
 This notebook will create the model and perform inference as well.

 This project is under development.
 I will add a neural network at some point to continue this.

+## Warning

+This branch is where I actively work and utilise the notebooks/scripts there is a very real possibility that something is broken and does not work, **DO NOT** clone this branch.